CFPB Barred, For Now, From Naming Company Under Investigation

 Employer Assessment of Criminal History

-As noted, prior to any adverse action, the Ordinance requires a written assessment that effectively links the specific aspects of the applicant’s criminal history with risks inherent in the duties of the position sought.
+As noted, prior to any adverse action, the Ordinance requires a written assessment that effectively links the specific aspects of the candidate’s criminal history with risks inherent in the duties of the position sought.
 A Covered Employer must also provide a “Fair Chance Process,” which refers to an opportunity to provide information regarding the accuracy of the criminal history information, evidence of rehabilitation, or other mitigating factors.
-The Covered Employer must wait at least five business days after informing the applicant of the proposed adverse action before taking adverse action.
-If the applicant provides the information, the Covered Employer must consider it in the written reassessment.
-If adverse action still will be taken after further consideration, the Covered Employer must notify the applicant of the decision and provide the applicant with a copy of the written reassessment.
+The Covered Employer must wait at least five business days after informing the candidate of the proposed adverse action before taking adverse action.
+If the candidate provides the information, the Covered Employer must consider it in the written reassessment.
+If adverse action still will be taken after further consideration, the Covered Employer must notify the candidate of the decision and provide the candidate with a copy of the written reassessment.

 Notice and Posting Requirement